tspspi/outreachspeedoflight/README.md

      a supported value by the oscilloscope
-* A optional maximum query rate in Hz (i.e. queries per second) that can be used to limit the amount of queries to the oscilloscope since at some point it won't update it's own local display anymore due to priorization of network queries.
+* A optional maximum query rate in Hz (i.e. queries per second) that can be used to limit the amount of queries to the oscilloscope since at some point it won't update it's own local display anymore due to prioritization of network queries.
 When not specified the application queries as fast as possible.

 The ```chopper``` section configures the chopper that is used.
-For our experimental setup this can be a bicycle or a simple wodden wheel:
+For our experimental setup this can be a bicycle or a simple wooden wheel:

 * ```diameter``` configures the diameter of the wheel in meters.
 This is only used for velocity calculation from trigger rate assuming that only one trigger